multiprocessio/datastation-documentation/tutorials/Query_SQL_Server_with_DataStation.md

 # Run SQL Server in Docker and query with DataStation

+This tutorial walks through running SQL Server in Docker, creating a table and loading it with data from a CSV, and finally querying the database in DataStation.

 # Database initialization [Optional]

 If you want to follow along with this tutorial literally, in your